Vanilla Honey Buttercream Frosting is so versatile for cakes, cupcakes and more!

 Instructions

-- Add butter, honey and vanilla to the bowl and mix on low speed until the butter starts to soften.
-Increase speed and whip until creamed and it begins to have a lighter white color, about 1 minute.
-Stop mixer and scrape down frosting with a spatula.
+- Add the butter, honey, vanilla and optional arrowroot powder and sea salt to the mixing bowl and mix on low speed until the butter starts to soften.
+Gradually increase the speed and whip on high until creamed and it begins to have a lighter white color, about 1-2 minutes.
+Stop the mixer and scrape down the frosting with a spatula.
+It’s ready to use - enjoy!

 Notes